 - Beach Volleyball

 Here the villas are huge!
 “Said like Trump for impact”.
 They are 1916 square feet of fun.
-This means a nice size living room, full dinning room with a large kitchen table that would seat 6 comfortably, and a full kitchen.
+This means a nice size living room, a full dining room with a large kitchen table that would seat 6 comfortably, and a full kitchen.

 My first thought is that these would be great for a family gathering.
 Like getting everyone together for Thanksgiving, or Christmas sometime.
 Most places do not have the layout to support that, but this resort and these villas certainly do.
 Even if you had a large family reunion, you could rent several of these and support a very large group.

-It was cute they held hands much of the trip down and arranged themselves to sit together in the back seats on the way.
-We were older, but it felt kind of enjoy going on some college trip the way they were acting.
+It was cute that they held hands much of the trip down and arranged themselves to sit together in the back seats on the way.
+We were older, but it felt kind of enjoyed going on some college trips the way they were acting.

 When I was younger, I drank like a fish at times.
 Especially in social situations.
 These days I do not have that sense of adventure, I guess.
 So, I just drink until I am relaxed and tend to stop.
 It is also like the Hank Williams Jr. song.
 “Hangovers hurt more than they used to, corn bread and ice tea have taken the place of pills and 90 proof.”
 Well, accept that I never was a pill person.
 I was not drinking to shut out the world, just trying to amplify it and have fun.

 Day Two at Club Wyndham King Cotton Villas